bda-lab/NVC_LLM/README.md

-# Need-Oriented AI: Nonviolent Communication (NVC) for Unbiased & Useful LLMs

-This repository contains the code and datasets accompanying the research paper: **"Navigating the Bias-Utility Trade-off in Conversational AI with Nonviolent Communication."**
+This repository contains the code and datasets accompanying the research paper: **"Need-Oriented Response Generation for Navigating the Bias–Utility Trade-off in LLMs"**

 ## Repository Structure